hoelzro/lua-ares/README.md

 query; `timeouts` indicates how many times the query timed out, and the bytes are raw bytes that are meant to be decoded with a parser function such as `parse_a_reply`.

+Since `status` is currently just a raw number value, I wouldn't rely on it until the API for it gets more refined.

 ## resolver:fds()

 Returns a table of readable file descriptors, a table of writable file descriptors, and the